JoanMontesM/TFG_Joan_SmartPath/README.md

 The app supports Catalan language learning tools, fostering digital inclusion and cultural identity in educational settings.

 ## Credits
-Developed by Joan Montés Mora as part of a Final Degree Project in Audiovisual Systems Engineering.
+Developed by Joan Montés Mora as part of a Bachelor's Thesis in Audiovisual Systems Engineering.